 Notice how the average life insurance premium at age 30 costs pretty much the same as for a man at age 20.
 If you don’t have any kids in your 20s, you can rest easy knowing you won’t pay a much higher premium once you hit 30.

 But notice how once you pass 35, the increased cost of life insurance starts getting noticeable.
 Therefore, around age 30 is the ideal time to lock in the best rate when life insurance becomes more important.
+30 is the best age to get life insurance.
 You can think about your 20s as a “free ride” where you saved on life insurance premiums.

 In your 20s, perhaps your employer-sponsored life insurance policy based on a multiple of your salary could be good enough.
 For example, my employer provided a free, automatic life insurance benefit equal to 3X our annual salary.
 By 28, I decided I wanted a little more, so I paid around $10 a month for life insurance coverage equal to 5X my annual salary.